vercel/next.js/examples/thirdweb/README.md

 ## Example app using Thirdweb

-[Thirdweb](https://www.mongodb.com/) is the complete web3 development toolkit.
+[Thirdweb](https://thirdweb.com/) is the complete web3 development toolkit.
 This example will show you how to connect to wallets and run write functions using Thirdweb.

-If you want to learn more about MongoDB, visit the following pages:
+If you want to learn more about Thirdweb, visit the following pages:

 - [Thirdweb Documentation](https://portal.thirdweb.com/)